rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-15-this-development-cycle-in-cargo-1.81.md

 ([#14140](https://github.com/rust-lang/cargo/pull/14140)).
-This has uncovered a lot of UX decisions that were left unspecified in [#12425](https://github.com/rust-lang/cargo/issues/12425) that juxtopose different workflows against each other and against the non-breaking behavior of `cargo update`, including
+This has uncovered a lot of UX decisions that were left unspecified in [#12425](https://github.com/rust-lang/cargo/issues/12425) that juxtapose different workflows against each other and against the non-breaking behavior of `cargo update`, including
 - Should `cargo update --precise <breaking>` only apply to direct dependencies or also to transitive dependencies (which would error)?
 This gets strange when you have both a direct and transitive path to a dependency.
 Should we only update one of them or error?
 - How free should cargo be to updating other dependencies to allow a breaking update to occur?
 Currently, `--precise` only allows the dependency you specified to be updated unless you pass `--recursive`.
 Its likely that a breaking change will have a cascading effect.